 - Reduces landlord responsibility – in case of a disaster, you may feel obligated or you might be required by state law to help your renters find a suitable temporary living arrangement and potentially cover the cost.
 Since renters insurance covers your renters’ expenses relating to temporary housing in case of an emergency, you won’t need to worry about covering the expense as a landlord and can focus on repairing your property.

-- Covers homeowner’s insurance deductible – most renters insurance policies will cover the deductible of a homeowner’s insurance policy.
+- Covers homeowner’s insurance deductible – most policies will cover the deductible of a homeowner’s insurance policy.
 This means that if your renters cause damage to your property that forces you to file a claim on your homeowner’s insurance, their policy will cover your out-of-pocket deductible.